 This style of web design includes a main color and the two colors one space away on each side of the color wheel (split-analogous color scheme).
-Below is a great example how bright colors can be used to create a childlike atmosphere.
+Below is a great example of how bright colors can be used to create a childlike atmosphere.

-Red is a stimulating and exciting color, often being associated with passion, power, determination and boldness.
+Red is a stimulating and exciting color, often being associated with passion, power, determination, and boldness.
 However, it can also mean danger.
 If red is not properly used, it can have an overwhelming effect and scare users away.

 THE ABSENCE OF COLOR

 Black is a very strong and powerful tool to express your business personality.
 Black is associated with strength, credibility, power, preciseness, professionalism, directness, and accuracy.
-Black and white is a fabulous combination made of timeless elegance, balance and simplicity.
+Black and white is a fabulous combination made of timeless elegance, balance, and simplicity.

-Agata Photography is a great example of a striking web design based on black and white.
+Agata Photography is a great example of striking web design based on black and white.
 The red color in the design is there to remind the viewer of the red line marking the focal length of a camera.

 High-resolution images and vibrant colors continue to dominate the web design landscape.
-Great websites use contrast to reduce eyestrain and focus user attention to the elements on a page.
+Great websites use contrast to reduce eyestrain and focus user attention on the elements on a page.
 Your colors and shades build the look and feel of your brand online and can be applied to increase user engagement.